codeaffen/phpipam-ansible-modules/CONTRIBUTING.md

 * If you want to start to work on a new module we suggest to read [How to write new phpipam modules@codeaffen.org](https://codeaffen.org/2021-01-07-writing-phpipam-ansible-modules/).

+### Create your feature in a branch of your fork

+Fork our repository and create a new branch for your feature.
+Then start to work on your feature.

+### Add tests for your new feature

+To make sure that your feature is working as expected and to make sure that it is not breaking any existing functionality, you should add tests for your new feature.
+To do so, you

+1. need to have a working phpipam installation.
+2. export the following environment variables:
+   * PHPIPAM_URL - the URL of your phpipam installation (e.g. `https://localhost`)
+   * PHPIPAM_USERNAME - the username to login to phpipam
+   * PHPIPAM_PASSWORD - the password to login to phpipam
+   * PHPIPAM_APPID - the appid to login to phpipam
+3. add a new task definition for your new feature in tests/test_playbooks/tasks/
+4. add a vars definition for your new feature in tests/test_playbooks/vars/
+5. add a crud playbook for your new feature in tests/test_playbooks/ The playbook should contain the following steps:
+   * import vars files `vars/server.yml` and `vars/<yourtest>.yml`
+   * tasks for
+     * create a new entity
+     * create a new entity again to make sure that it will not changed
+     * update the entity
+     * delete the entity
+6. run your test with `ansible-playbook --inventory=tests/inventory/hosts tests/test_playbooks/<yourtest>.yml -vvv` to make sure that your feature is working as expected
+7. run your test again with `make test-<yourtest>`
+8. run all tests with `make test-all` to make sure that your feature does not break any existing functionality

+### Create pull request for your new feature

+When you are done, push your changes to your fork and create a pull request.
+Please make sure that you have squashed your changes before you create the pull request.
+Provide a clear description of your feature and the changes you made.

 ## Do you wnat to contribute to documentation?

 * Fork me.